HideTheMonkey/EventLoggerForIM/README.md

 ## Usage
 After starting the server with the ELFIM.jar in the plugins directory, there will be a new folder `plugins/EventLogForIM` with a `config.yml`.
-Update the following settings with your Slack api token as well as the ID of the channel to post messages to.
+Update the following settings with your Slack api token and the ID of the channel to post messages to.

 For example, replace `xoxb-replace-me` and `change-me-to-a-channel-id` with their respective values.
 ```access transformers